-With almost any development or crisis in the municipal finance arena, whether it was the rise of variable rate demand tender bonds, the ebb and flow of guaranteed investment contracts and repurchase agreements, the use of swaps and other derivative products, the collapse of the auction rate securities market or the evisceration of municipal bond insurance – and most recently, municipal defaults, the resurrection of the direct placement and twinning of multiple subsidies with tax-exempt debt, our lawyers have been at the forefront on developing strategies to address our clients’ needs.
+With almost any development or crisis in the municipal finance arena, whether it was the rise of variable rate demand tender bonds, the ebb and flow of guaranteed investment contracts and repurchase agreements, the use of swaps and other derivative products, municipal defaults, the resurrection of the direct placement, the combination of multiple subsidies with tax-exempt debt, our lawyers have been at the forefront on developing strategies to address our clients’ needs.
 The volume of our work in both governmental and private activity bonds earns us consistent ranking among other top firms for public finance.
-The Bond Buyer, the daily newspaper of municipal finance, reported that McGuireWoods was ranked among the top three bond counsel, for the third time in four years, in the 11-state Southeast U.S. region (with total sales volume of $3.17 billion), as well as ranked No. 1 in Virginia for the fifth consecutive year and No. 5 in North Carolina.
+The Bond Buyer, the daily newspaper of municipal finance, reported that McGuireWoods was ranked among the top three bond counsel, for four of the last six years, in the 11-state Southeast U.S. region, as well as the No. 1 Virginia for the seventh consecutive year, No. 4 in Maryland and No. 5 in North Carolina.

 Our lawyers assist states, counties, cities, towns, economic development and pollution control authorities, housing authorities, community development authorities, service and utility authorities, sanitary districts, special taxing districts, joint powers authorities, public power agencies and other issuing entities in connection with the issuance of all types of obligations.

 We have served as lessor’s counsel to national and regional lenders, including preeminent national bank leasing companies, on hundreds of transactions involving almost all equipment classes and real property in almost every state.
 Our experience ranges from common subject-to-appropriation lease structures to abatement leases to more complex and innovative lease structures.
 In Virginia, we pioneered a financing structure for real property using the same techniques that had previously been used to finance equipment.
 In Maryland, we served as lessor’s counsel in connection with the first lease-leaseback financings for real property improvements for school districts authorized by recent legislation.
 We also successfully developed a project financing lease structure to enable Maryland community colleges, entities without the authority to incur debt, to finance capital expenditures through related non-profit foundations.
+We have developed unique leveraged pool bond structures to maximize borrowing capacity.
 Most recently, we have used tax exempt lease structures to finance acquisition by state and local governments and 501(c)(3) hospitals and universities of energy savings equipment.

 Our experience spans the universe of municipal capital projects and working capital financings for nearly every conceivable governmental and private activity project, including new money and refinancings of water and sewer systems, airport facilities, convention centers, docks, ports and wharves, secondary school and charter school facilities, private and public college and university facilities, vehicle fleets, non-profit 501(c)(3) entities, including educational, charitable and arts and cultural organizations, and the full range of renewable energy electricity producing and energy efficiency projects.
 Significantly, we devised structures to optimize the use of tax credits and direct pay subsidies, and the investment of the proceeds thereof, with qualified zone academy bonds, qualified school construction bonds, clean renewable energy bonds, qualified energy conservation bonds, recovery zone economic development bonds and BABs.